 Constructed in 1966, it’s the link between Lisbon and Almada, crossing the Tagus estuary at its narrowest point.

 Built in the 17th century by three Franciscan friars in order to send the message of the transience and fragility of human life.
-At the entrance, the warning: “We bones here laid, for yours we wait”.
+At the entrance you can read the famous warning: “We the bones that are here for yours await”.
 The walls and the eight pillars of the church are covered with about 5,000 human skulls and countless bones from the city’s cemeteries.

 Better known as Sé de Évora, it’s the largest medieval cathedral in Portugal.
-Its construction began in 1186, in granite and marks the transition from the Romanesque style to the Gothic style.
+Its construction began in 1186 and marks the transition from the Romanesque style to the Gothic style.

 Get to know more about the wine production with a guided tour in a local winery.
 You’ll learn more about the daily life of a winery and at the end have a wine tasting with local ‘tapas’ such as cheese, sausage, olives and bread.